 The AMA has been sanctioning and promoting motorcycle racing since the association was created in 1924.
-Today, the AMA sanctions more motorcycle events in American than any other entity by a wide margin -- and is quite possibly the most active motorsports sanctioning body in the world.
+Today, the AMA sanctions more motorcycle events in America than any other entity by a wide margin and is quite possibly the most active motorsports sanctioning body in the world.
 Much of that activity is in the discipline of road racing.

 Motorcycle road racing features contests of speed on closed, paved courses.
 Riders compete on a range of bike styles, from nearly stock street-legal sport bikes modified to be safe for competition to purpose-built road race machines.
 Most road race bikes are fully faired, aerodynamically designed with aggressive ergonomics, although some classes feature more traditional road chassis and non-faired machines.
 The history of road racing in America has deep ties to dirt track racing.
 At one time, the AMA Grand National Champion was determined based on combined points in both road racing and dirt track.

 The AMA does not work alone.
 Over its history, the association has partnered with countless clubs, organizations and companies to hold events and manage series.
 From local non-profit enduro clubs to large national corporations, the AMA has worked with a range of partners to improve the sport.

 The AMA's partner in professional road racing in America is MotoAmerica.